Tom Bradby: Adaptations

 Shadow Dancer was adapted by Bradby into a film of the same name starring Clive Owen and Andrea Riseborough in 2012.
 It premiered at the 2012 Sundance Film Festival.
 Bradby wrote the ITV drama The Great Fire, broadcast in 2014.
 Filming began in 2025 on an ITV adaptation of his novel Secret Service, with Gemma Arterton leading the cast.

 Personal life

 In 1994, Bradby married Claudia, a jewellery designer who is the daughter of Vice-Admiral Sir Nicholas Hill-Norton.
 They live in Houghton, Hampshire with their three children.
 Bradby stated in 2007 that he is apolitical with no "coherent set of political views".
 The couple attended in a personal capacity, both of the individual weddings of Prince William and Prince Harry.
-Kate Middleton (as she was) professionally collaborated with Claudia on a jewellery design.
+Catherine Middleton (as she was) professionally collaborated with Claudia on a jewellery design.